-Since John Crowe Ransom first edited The Kenyon Review in 1939, Kenyon College has been a national center for the literary arts, attracting celebrated writers and encouraging the work of younger poets, essayists, fiction writers, and playwrights.
+Since John Crowe Ransom first edited the Kenyon Review in 1939, Kenyon College has been a national center for the literary arts, attracting celebrated writers and encouraging the work of younger poets, essayists, fiction writers, and playwrights.
 Robert Lowell, Randall Jarrell, Peter Taylor, Anthony Hecht, E.L.
 Doctorow, and William Gass, among others, all studied or taught at Kenyon.
-The tradition continues today with such acclaimed writers as Laura Hillenbrand, John Green, Lewis Hyde, and Simon Ortiz.
+The tradition continues today with such acclaimed writers as Stephanie Danler, Daniel Torday, Laura Hillenbrand, John Green, Elliott Holt, Lewis Hyde, Margaree Little, and Jaquira Díaz.

 Kenyon is located in Knox County, a rural county of rolling farmland, deciduous forests, and small cities in central Ohio.
 The college campus, with its striking Gothic architecture, shady lawns, and gravel pathways, reflects its status as the oldest private college in Ohio.
-Writers Workshop participants enjoy the historic charm of the Village of Gambier while living in campus housing with ample space to work and access to the latest computer technology.
+Writers Workshop participants enjoy the historic charm of the Village of Gambier while living in campus housing with ample space to work and access to wifi.
+Computer labs with Apple and PC computers and compatible printers are available from 7 a.m.-11 p.m. every day.
 Kenyon’s recreational facilities are open to participants.

 Please note that living on the Kenyon campus entails a good deal of walking.
 If walking or using stairs poses problems, please call the program office.